-COVID-19 has turned the world of share investing upside down.
-And if we had a dollar for every person we’ve heard say, “Now’s a great time to invest in shares,” well… we’d use that money for a better investment than shares.
+COVID-19 turned the world of share investing upside down.
+And if we had a dollar for every person we’d heard say, “Now’s a great time to invest in shares” while the pandemic was rife, well… we’d use that money for a better investment than shares.

 That’s because you need to understand the stock market to make a stable income from it.
 And many just don’t have that understanding.
 Below is proof.